 In this blog post, we will visit Gokceada, which fascinates even when you look at its photos, where a different story is hidden in each street, and which has beautiful villages and experiences.
-I will both tell you about my own trip and give you information about places to visit in Gokceada.
+I will both tell you about my trip and give you information about places to visit in Gokceada.

 I forgot the fact that it was the largest island in Turkey on my way to Gokceada and thought it would be like Bozcaada.
-However, when we got off the ferry and started moving forward, I realized I was totally wrong.
+However, when we got off the ferry and started moving forward, I realized I was wrong.
 The center of Gokceada resembles a small city, far from the friendly atmosphere of an island.
 Even though the city center may disappoint you a little when you first enter the island, you can be sure that the roads leading through the island open up to different worlds.

-Normally, I also share a video for those who do not enjoy reading text while sharing content on the blog.
+Normally, I also share a video for those who do not enjoy reading a text while sharing content on the blog.
 But this time, I recommend both watching the video and reading the text.

 How to go to Gokceada?

 Gokceada can only be reached by ferries departing from Canakkale Kabatepe.
-You should always check the ferry times before making your Gokceada trip plan, because there are no ferries every hour.
+You should always check the ferry times before making your Gokceada trip plan because there are no ferries every hour.
 There are about 6 ferry services a day in the summer period.
 So, it is extremely important that you adapt your plan to ferry services.
 Click here to check Gokceada ferry times.

 Places to visit in Gokceada

 On this short trip, I visited the villages of Derekoy, Tepekoy, Kalekoy, Zeytinlikoy, and Eski Bademli out of 10 villages on the island.
 Each one was pretty good.
-(You can watch how the streets of the places I visited look like in the video.)
+(You can watch what the streets of the places I visited look like in the video.)
 I can also say that especially Kalekoy and Zeytinlikoy are more dynamic and touristic than other villages.
 I would like to tell you a little more about the two villages that impressed me the most: Tepekoy and Derekoy.

 Honestly, Tepekoy, an old Greek village located 9 km from the center of Gokceada, won my heart.
-The stone houses, the beauty of its nature and the inexhaustible intimacy of its people despite all that has happened, were the things that impressed me the most.
+The stone houses, the beauty of its nature, and the inexhaustible intimacy of its people despite all that has happened were the things that impressed me the most.
 I think Tepekoy should be on your list of places to visit in Gokceada.

 Tepekoy, where Greeks used to live and where both production and agriculture are intensively maintained, is unfortunately much more inactive today than before.
-In 1960s, when the island had a population of close to 1,200 people, most of the people were forced to leave their homes due to the political events.
+In the 1960s, when the island had a population of close to 1,200 people, most of the people were forced to leave their homes due to political events.
 Therefore, the village remained a ghost village for many years.
 When Barba Yorgo returned to his village in 1996, some of the people who were forced to leave their homes began to return gradually.

 When you go to Tepekoy today, Barba Yorgo’s tavern will welcome you at the entrance of the village.
-Although we did not see it due to the pandemic, you can enjoy it in a warm environment at night on the chairs and tables thrown in the village square.
+Although we did not see it due to the pandemic, you can enjoy it in a warm environment at night on the chairs and tables were thrown in the village square.
 On the other hand, the coffee shop in the village square, the church attributed to the Virgin Mary and the Agridya Café are also places I recommend you to see.
 Every year in Tepekoy, the Feast of the Virgin Mary is celebrated on August 14-16.
 If you would like to get detailed information about this holiday, I invite you to visit Barba George’s website.
 I would like you to read it directly from his pen than quote it.
 You can read it here.

 What happened in Derekoy is a tragedy like what happened in other villages on the island.
 People from a village of thousands of households were forced to emigrate with a single suitcase.
 Over time, people from the southeastern region were placed in the village.
 Today, a large part of the population of the village consists of these people.